Central Coast Beaches Crowded For Labor Day 2025 | News Channel 3-12

 Authorities remind everyone to stay hydrated, wear sunscreen, and take breaks from the sun.

-As the warm weather continues through the week, the Central Coast is set to remain a top destination for anyone seeking a getaway from higher inland temperatures.
+As the warm weather continues through the week, the Central Coast is set to remain a top destination for anyone seeking a getaway from warmer inland temperatures.